Örebro school shooting: Casualties

 Eleven people, including the perpetrator, died in the attack.
 The fatalities consisted of seven women and three men, aged between 28 and 68 years old.

 Two Bosnian citizens from Tuzla, identified as Selma Hukić and an unnamed janitor, were confirmed to have been shot during the attack; Hukić was killed while the janitor was left injured, but not critically.

 Two male Syrian Christian refugees were also confirmed to be among the fatalities.
 One of them was Salim Iskef, a 28-year-old Assyrian who had fled from ISIS and was part of Örebro's Assyrian community.
 He was due to get married in the summer and had called his fiancée after the shooting started, asking her to look after his mother.
 His funeral was held eight days later at a Syriac Orthodox parish.

 Other fatalities included two women, an Eritrean and a Kurdish citizen of Iraq (originally from Shaqlawa), who both worked at the school.
 Elsa Teklay, had immigrated to Sweden from Eritrea in 2015 and was a nursing student at the time.
 Three other fatalities were identified as citizens of Afghanistan, Iran and Somalia.
 Ali Mohammed Jafari, a 41-year-old man from Afghanistan, was training to be a janitor at the time of the shooting.
 Niloofar, the Iranian victim, was 42 years old and a nursing student.
 Two Swedes were also confirmed to be among the victims, but their identities have not yet been released.

 Six people were taken to Örebro University Hospital, with five of them having life-threatening injuries due to gunshot wounds.
-Six police officers were treated for smoke inhalation due to the smoke produced by the smoke grenades that were set off by the perpetrator during the attack.